Reading Time: 2 minutes

 - Select Always ask me what to do with downloads

 - Turn it on

 Once the option is turned on, a confirmation box will be displayed if there is downloadable content.
-You can use the Save button to download the file in default location.
-If you need to save in different location, use Save as option.
+You can use the Save button to download the file in a default location.
+If you need to save in different location, use Save as Option.